Fascinating Horse Facts

 How fast is the fastest horse?
 What is the most popular horse breed?
 Are horses and rhinos related?
 Keep reading to find the answers to these questions along with many other fascinating horse facts!
+Here are 50 unique and interesting facts about horses.

 1. Arabian Horses Have the Fewest Bones